 The Main Gallery at Providence City Hall was created to showcase the work of local artists.
-It is open to the public during City Hall business hours: Monday to Friday, 8:30am to 4:30pm and is located on the second floor.
+It is open to the public during City Hall business hours: Monday to Thursday, 8:30am to 4:30pm and is located on the second floor.

 Offering space to artists and organizations that might not have a permanent gallery, the Main Gallery at City Hall exhibits an eclectic array of work that highlights the artistic and cultural diversity found in the Providence community.